 (See also Human Immunodeficiency Virus (HIV) Infection in Infants and Children Human Immunodeficiency Virus (HIV) Infection in Infants and Children Human immunodeficiency virus (HIV) infection is caused by the retrovirus HIV-1 (and less commonly by the related retrovirus HIV-2).
 Infection leads to progressive immunologic deterioration and... read more .)

+Human immunodeficiency virus (HIV) is a retrovirus.
 Retroviruses are enveloped RNA viruses defined by their mechanism of replication via reverse transcription to produce DNA copies that integrate into the host cell's genome.
-Several retroviruses, including 2 types of HIV and 2 types of human T-lymphotropic virus (HTLV), cause serious disorders in people.

 HIV-1 originated in Central Africa in the first half of the 20th century, when a closely related chimpanzee virus first infected humans.
 Epidemic global spread began in the late 1970s, and AIDS was recognized in 1981.